 16 ways to get a cheap or free haircut

-Wondering how your student budget is going to stretch to a new do?
+Wondering how your student budget will stretch to a new do?
 With these nifty tricks, you can get a cheap (or free!) haircut that won't break the bank.

-Although there's no better feeling than getting yourself a fresh new trim.
-But, unfortunately, a trip to the hairdressers isn't known for being student-budget friendly.
+There's no better feeling than a fresh new trim.
+But, unfortunately, a trip to the hairdressers isn't always student-budget friendly.

 Over the years, we've gathered an extensive list of haircut spending hacks, including ways you can get a haircut for free.